UIUC-iSchool-DataViz/is445_spring2022/week03/lecture02.md

 notes:
 our first one is assigned today, due next week -- remember, I'll pick someone randomly to ask you about yours!

+As a reminder: we have TurnItIn in this class, but we really want you to use it as a tool, so you should be able to see your report once you submit and you can look at the same report we will see.
+How does this work?

 ---